Careers360 Logo

 Definition Of Spermatogenesis

-In the case of the male reproductive system, a rather complex series of steps is involved in developing a primordial germ cell into a mature and motile spermatozoon, potentially fertilizable to an egg.
+In the case of the male reproductive system, a rather complex series of steps is involved in developing a primordial germ cell into a mature and motile spermatozoon, potentially fertilizable by an egg.
 Hence, it is a very important process that can influence male fertility and the propagation of species.

-Location Of Spermatogenesis
+Location of Spermatogenesis

-Stages Of Spermatogenesis
+Stages of Spermatogenesis

 Spermatocytogenesis